Federated Learning of Shareable Bases for Personalization-Friendly Image Classification: Related Work

-\textbf{Mixture of models.} Assuming the data distribution of each client is a mixture of underlying distributions, another approach is based on mixture models: \cite{peterson2019private,agarwal2020federated,zec2020federated,marfoq2021federated} (separately) learned global and personalized models and performed a mixture of them for prediction.
-However, the computation cost in inference scales linearly to the number of models in the mixture since this approach aggregates the experts on outputs but not on the model weights like ours (which is arguably more challenging).
+Conventional PFL is quite well-studied for clients who participate in the federated learning process.
+Differently, we focus on a less explored problem that aims to construct personalized models for individual new clients, which was first raised briefly in~\cite{shamsian2021personalized,collins2021exploiting}.

+\textbf{Conventional PFL.} Many earlier works formulate personalization with multiple clients as \emph{multi-task learning (MTL)} and focus on regularizer designs while each client learns its own model~\cite{smith2017federated,zhang2021parameterized,li2021ditto,dinh2020personalized}. \emph{Mixture of models}~\cite{zec2020federated,marfoq2021federated,luo2022adapt,ruan2022fedsoft} assumes the clients' data are from a mixture of distributions.
+It then learns a global model and a set of local models and takes a mixture of them in their outputs (not the model weights like ours) to perform personalized predictions. \emph{Clustered FL}~\cite{ghosh2020efficient} relies on a rather strong assumption that the clients are grouped into a few clusters and share one model per cluster.

+\textbf{General / generalized representations.} More recent approaches rely on a universal feature extractor.
+Each client only personalizes an output head~\cite{collins2021exploiting,chen2022bridging}, a Gaussian process tree classifier~\cite{achituve2021personalized}, or a $k$-NN classifier~\cite{marfoq2022personalized}.
+Such an approach is simple and strong but likely sub-optimal when the features are required to be personalized.
+We agree on the concept of learning powerful representation but relax the single-model constraint by maintaining multiple shareable basis models.
+Another related topic \emph{federated domain generalization}~\cite{nguyen2022fedsr,zhang2023federated} aims to learn a model that will be generalized to new domains, but not for personalization.

-\textbf{Personalized layers.} Which layers/components in a network should be personalized (to tailor local distributions) or shared (to collaborate across clients' data) is a crucial question that attracts much research \cite{shen2022cd2,liang2020think,li2021fedbn,bui2019federated,arivazhagan2019federated}.
-Some works~\cite{ma2022layer,sun2021partialfed} propose learning-based methods for such decisions.
-Our goal is to summarize all personalized parameters thus being orthogonal to this direction since its parameter complexity is still linear to the number of clients.
+\textbf{Personalized layers.} Given a global model, which layers/components in a network should be personalized to tailor to local distributions attracts increasing attention lately \cite{shen2022cd2,liang2020think,li2021fedbn,bui2019federated,arivazhagan2019federated}.
+Our goal is orthogonal to this direction since we focus on summarizing participating clients for new clients.
 For simplicity, we consider all the layers adaptable.
-Combining these techniques to select a partial network to further improve will be our future work.
+Incorporating these techniques to select a partial network to improve further will be our future work.

-\textbf{General representations.} Another approach relies on learning a universal feature extractor.
-To generate the personalized model, each client only learns an output head~\cite{collins2021exploiting,chen2022bridging}, a Gaussian process tree classifier~\cite{achituve2021personalized}, or a $k$-NN classifier~\cite{marfoq2022personalized}.
-Such an approach is simple and remarkably strong on single-domain class-non-IID PFL but likely sub-optimal when the input domains are also non-IID.
-We agree on the concept of learning powerful representation but go beyond single-domain features and maintain multiple basis models shared among clients for cross-domain scenarios.